Ignite-Laboratories/Enigmaneering/enigma1/step1/E1S1 - Point Calculation.md

 that calculates a value when activated, the complexity of which is up to you.
 Anonymous functions can be utilized to build even more intelligent activation, should you need it.

-For now, let's look at the output -
+For now, let's look at the output timeline -

     []
     [1 2 3 4 5]